encode/uvicorn/docs/server-behavior.md

 Uvicorn supports [ASGI Zero Copy Send Extension](https://asgi.readthedocs.io/en/latest/extensions.html#zero-copy-send).
 Using the method specified by the extension, you can call the zero-copy interface of the operating system to send files.

-Note: This is currently only available on Python3.7+ and is temporarily unavailable with uvloop.
+Note: This is currently only available on Python3.7+.
+And it is temporarily unavailable with uvloop because [uvloop#228](https://github.com/MagicStack/uvloop/issues/228).

 ---